pytchlang/pytch-tutorials/bunner/tutorial.md

 ## End and restart the game when the bunny is squished

 I'm going to rearrange the code in the Bunny sprite so that it will be easier to reset the game when the player loses all their lives.
-The first step is to have the bunny set itself up when the green flag is clicked instead of in the ``__init__`` (which only runs when the project is first loaded)
+The first step is to split out the things that we want to do at the start of the game from the things that we do every time we play one life.
+Right now they are all mixed together in ``go_to_starting_position`` and it runs when the green flag is clicked.

+So I'll make a new function that has the stuff we want to run at the start of each game.

 {{< commit set-game-start-code >}}